trovu/trovu/Home.md

 ## Key features

 - **Privacy**: Queries are processed in the client, not server.
 - **Social**: Shortcuts are kept in text and YAML files in a [public Github repository](https://github.com/trovu/trovu-data).
-Send pull request to add or edit them.
+Send a pull request to add or edit them.
 - **Freedom**: Optionally, create personal shortcuts in [your own repository](https://github.com/trovu/trovu-data-user) (or anywhere on the web).
-Simpy tell trovu in the settings where to look for them.

 ## Step-by-step: How a query is processed